jerryzsj/senjing-zheng/install_sublime/index.md

-# How to install sublime in Ubuntu
+# How to install Sublime in Ubuntu

 ## Step 1
 ### Install dependencies: